IgrisViOverlord-10/disease-predictor/README.md

 The machine learning workflow was carried out in **Jupyter Notebook**.
 The following steps were performed:

-- Collected and loaded the symptom–disease dataset
+- Loaded the training and testing datasets from the `dataset` folder
 - Examined the dataset structure and prepared it for analysis
 - Cleaned and preprocessed the data for machine learning
 - Conducted **Exploratory Data Analysis (EDA)** to understand symptom patterns and disease distribution
 - Used visualizations such as graphs and heatmaps to study relationships between symptoms
-- Split the dataset into training and testing sets
-- Trained multiple machine learning models
+- Trained multiple machine learning models using the training dataset
-- Compared model performance using evaluation techniques
+- Evaluated model performance using the testing dataset
-- Selected **Logistic Regression** as the final model for deployment
+- Compared model results and selected **Logistic Regression** as the final model for deployment

 ### Phase 2 – Web Application Integration